space-apes/codeBowl/codeBowl.md

 # Checkers Game Description
 Checkers is a 1v1, competitive, turn-based, tile-based game where you move your pieces with the goal of eliminating all opponent pieces or force the opponent into a position where they can not make a valid move.

+![initial board](images/checkersInitialState.png)

+### Checkers Overall Gameflow
 1. The board is set up with 8x8 alternating black and white square tiles.
 12 pieces from each team are placed on opposing sides of the board like so:
-![initial board](images/checkersInitialState.png)
 2. At the beginning one of the two players is randomly selected to control the black pieces.
 The other player plays the red pieces.
 3. The player controlling black pieces makes a valid move with one of their pieces
 4. The player controlling the red pieces makes a valid move with one of their pieces